What is a hero image?

 So, what are the benefits of a hero image and why should you use it?
 Well, here’s a decent attempt at making some hard hitting points to advocate its use.

-1. Brief introduction to your brand
+1. Quick introduction to your brand

 By virtue of being the very first element that a user would see when they visit your website, the hero image is like a doorway to your brand / company.
 It is what will introduce you to the visitors by manifesting your mission statement and business goals visually.

 How striking the image is will go on to determine how you introduce your brand to the users.
 For first time visitors, this could very well be your first and only opportunity to draw their attention.

 One of the many reasons why you should use it is the fact that it’s much more interesting to watch an image or video speak emotively rather than just read a series of sentences.
 After all, there’s just so much that a series of words can do to hold your attention.

 Through a hero image your users not only receive information about your brand, they also learn about your company in a rather interactive way.

 3. Evokes the right emotions

 Hero images are a great way to get someone's attention and build up the mood of your website.
 They can be as simple or complex as you want, but they're all designed to convey and draw emotions right from the very first moment on your website.